anicholakos/complete_fxos_tutorial/source/episode04.rst

 Episode 4: Submitting your Application to the Marketplace
 =========================================================

-Welcome to Episode 4 of the Firefox OS App Development tutorial.
+Welcome to Episode 4 of the Firefox OS App Development Tutorial.
 This episode will take you through the steps for submitting your Firefox OS App to the Firefox Marketplace.